jill620/sEEG_conversation/ReadMe.md

         3. end_time: The time at which the pronunciation of a words ends in seconds during the conversation

-        4. sid: Boolean where 0 indicates the participant is speaking,
+        4. sid: Boolean where 0 indicates the participant is speaking, and other integers indicate listening.

-         while 1 indicates the participant is listening.
 ```

 6. The parcellations data used in the analysis and figure is provided in "parcellations" folder.